sinc-lab/sincFold/README.md

     pip install .

 on Windows, you will probably need to add the python scripts folder to the PATH.
+It should work with python 3.9-3.11.

 ## Predicting sequences